kralljr/oneclass-datateam/README.md

   1. bag-svm.R  Functions to perform bagged training of one-class SVMs and possible error functions.
   2. label-data-fn.R Functions to label data
   3. svm-map.R Functions for mapreduct for bootstrap.
 Need to decide number of bootstrap samples, size of bootstrap samples, error function
+  4. error-fun.R Error functions to use in SVM

 ## Files for data team use and exploration
   1. compare-bag.R file to check error function and SVM results